Cincinnati vs. Xavier College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Cincinnati Performance Insights

-- The Bearcats have a +156 scoring differential, topping opponents by 22.3 points per game.
-They're putting up 87.3 points per game to rank 12th in college basketball and are giving up 65 per contest to rank 55th in college basketball.
+- The Bearcats are outscoring opponents by 22.3 points per game with a +156 scoring differential overall.
+They put up 87.3 points per game (12th in college basketball) and give up 65.0 per outing (52nd in college basketball).

-- Cincinnati prevails in the rebound battle by an average of 12.1 boards.
-It is recording 41.7 rebounds per game (31st in college basketball) compared to its opponents' 29.6 per outing.
+- Cincinnati averages 41.7 rebounds per game (32nd in college basketball) while conceding 29.6 per outing to its opponents.
+It outrebounds opponents by 12.1 boards per game.

-- Cincinnati knocks down 9.6 three-pointers per game (29th in college basketball) while shooting 37.4% from beyond the arc (54th in college basketball).
-It is making four more threes per contest than its opponents, who drain 5.6 per game while shooting 28.5%.
+- Cincinnati knocks down 4.0 more threes per contest than the opposition, 9.6 (32nd in college basketball) compared to its opponents' 5.6.

-- The Bearcats' 109.8 points per 100 possessions on offense rank eighth in college basketball, and the 81.7 points they allow per 100 possessions rank 36th in college basketball.
+- The Bearcats' 109.8 points per 100 possessions on offense rank 10th in college basketball, and the 81.7 points they allow per 100 possessions rank 34th in college basketball.

-- Cincinnati has committed 8.6 turnovers per game (11th in college basketball action), three fewer than the 11.6 it forces on average (226th in college basketball).
+- Cincinnati has committed 8.6 turnovers per game (11th in college basketball play), 3.0 fewer than the 11.6 it forces on average (223rd in college basketball).

 Xavier Performance Insights

-- The Musketeers are outscoring opponents by 5.5 points per game, with a +49 scoring differential overall.
-They put up 75.6 points per game (159th in college basketball) and allow 70.1 per contest (162nd in college basketball).
+- The Musketeers put up 75.6 points per game (158th in college basketball) while giving up 70.1 per outing (158th in college basketball).
+They have a +49 scoring differential and outscore opponents by 5.5 points per game.

-- Xavier wins the rebound battle by 2.6 boards on average.
-It records 39.2 rebounds per game, 77th in college basketball, while its opponents pull down 36.6.
+- Xavier grabs 39.2 rebounds per game (75th in college basketball) while conceding 36.6 per contest to opponents.
+It outrebounds opponents by 2.6 boards per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.